tomasc/has_stimulus_attrs/README.md

 # => "details-component"
 ```

-You can then use the included class methods to easily set stimulus attributes on
-your class:
+Use the DSL methods to define Stimulus attributes:

 ```ruby
 class ModalComponent < ApplicationComponent